MathiasStadler/rust_import_mod/READ_ME.md

-# Example call fn from another file
+# Example call a function from another file